sajarin/TamperGmail/README.md

 - [X] Load the tampermonkey script asap

 ## TODO:
-- [ ] Change the tamperscripts to only target html gmail, not Standard View
+- [X] Change the tamperscripts to only target html gmail, not Standard View
-   * HTML Gmail has seemingly random characters following its baseurl of `https://mail.google.com/mail/u/0/h/` but Standard View just has the baseurl.
-   * Perhaps using a regex expression here in the target url, fitting all the alphabetic and numberic characters, can help.
-- [ ] Change color of header links to fit dark theme
+- [X] Change color of header links to fit dark theme
-- [ ] Desktop Notification for New Emails
+- [ ] New Email Notifications
+    * Polling every 5 minutes and if unread email number increments, then change title of browser tab with number of new unread emails.
+    * When the browser tab is focused on html gmail, reset counter of new unread emails to 0.
 - [ ] Schedule Send
     * Viewing scheduled mail and sending scheduled mail
+- [ ] Google Chat integration
+    * Includes Spaces and Chats.
+    * Must include critical features from modern gmail into html gmail:
+        * [ ] Support rich text like bold, italic, underline, bulleted list and strikethrough.
+        * [ ] Send multimedia like anytype files, emoji, and gifs.
+        * [ ] Fuzzy search in chat
+        * [ ] Adjustable chat window size